vuestorefront/vue-storefront/packages/core/docs/migrate/2.5.0/overview.md

 * updating Storefront UI,
 * upgrading Composition API,
-* improved caching by preventing cookie creation during Server-Side Rendering.
+* allowing caching by not creating cookie during Server-Side Rendering.

-Unfortunately, both of these are breaking changes.
+This release includes some breaking changes.
 However, adjusting your projects shouldn't take too long and only requires few minor changes.

 ## Upgrade of the Composition API